sYnThRov3r/PI-Test-Mobile/README.md

 - Streak is maintained even when you make a wrong guess
 - Reset button to start over
 - Reveal button to show the current digit if you're stuck
+- Resizable text box that can be adjusted to your preference
 - Contains the first 1000 digits of PI (after the decimal point)
 - Backspace key to remove the last digit